fengkiej/lentera/README.md

 ## 🌏 Overview

-LENTERA (meaning "light" in Bahasa Indonesia) is a lightweight, offline AI microserver powered by Gemma 3n, designed to empower underserved schools with advanced generative AI tools and educational content, without requiring internet access.
+LENTERA (meaning "light" in Bahasa Indonesia) is a lightweight, offline AI microserver powered by SEA-LION, designed to empower underserved schools with advanced generative AI tools and educational content, without requiring internet access.

 **Demo URL:** http://homelab.buddylabs.ai/ *(Note: Hosted on a personal homelab instance that may have limited availability)*